8:30 to 3:30 pm Monday to Friday

 In year 2 Science, the children study the natural, animal and human worlds to deepen their knowledge and understanding of growth and change.
 The children are introduced to a range of enquiry based skills to give them the tools for designing their own scientific investigations.

 Throughout this academic year, the focus is on developing the inner ear in music and aural memory through singing.
 The children engage in fun activities focusing on rhythm, pulse, pitch, melody and phrase and structure, often using their thinking voice.
 The aim is for the children to internalise the basic musical concepts – pulse, rhythm, pitch, melody and phrase.
 The children are encouraged to listen to a simple rhythm and then convert it into rhythm sol-fa.
 They improvise their own simple rhythms for the class to enjoy.
 All the musical activities are playful and engaging.
+All children in Year 2 sing in the Choir and at the end of the year, perform in the end of Year Production.
+String playing continues throughout Year 2.

 In Year 2, the children develop their word processing skills.
 They learn about PowerPoints producing a simple presentation and begin coding using a variety of tools and equipment.